Chalarangelo/30-seconds-of-code/snippets/pluck.md

 tags: array,object,beginner
 ---

-Converts and array of objects into an array of values corresponding to the specified `key`.
+Converts an array of objects into an array of values corresponding to the specified `key`.

 - Use `Array.prototype.map()` to map the array of objects to the value of `key` for each one.